MicrosoftDocs/security/ransomware/protect-against-ransomware-phase1.md

 ---

-# Phase 1: Prepare a ransomware attack recovery plan
+# Protect against ransomware step 1: Prepare a ransomware attack recovery plan

 One thing you must do in advance of a ransomware attack by cybercrimanals is prepare your organization so it has a alternative to paying a ransom.